 Tankers RFA Tidespring and RFA Fort Victoria will help replenish the other vessels with supplies, equipment, fuel and food.

-Aircraft from five squadrons will also help make up the Carrier Strike Group.
+Aircraft from several squadrons are also helping make up the Carrier Strike Group.

-In total, 3,700 personnel will be a part of the Carrier Strike Group, including personnel from 42 Commando, Royal Marines.
+In total, 3,700 personnel are a part of the Carrier Strike Group, including personnel from 42 Commando, Royal Marines.

 The UK Carrier Strike Group began with two weeks on Exercise Joint Warrior off the coast of Scotland.

 They are now sailing south through the Atlantic Ocean, stopping off in Gibraltar, before heading to the Mediterranean, where a dual aircraft carrier operation will be carried out with French vessel Charles de Gaulle.

 The Carrier Strike Group will then travel through the Suez Canal and Red Sea and into the Arabian Sea, where there are port facilities specifically for HMS Queen Elizabeth at Duqm in Oman.

 Heading down into the Indian Ocean, there will then be a visit to India and exercises with the country's navy, before sailing to Singapore, with Exercise Bersama Lima being held with Singapore, Malaysia, Australia and New Zealand.